MKLab-ITI/pygrank/README.md

 ```

 :bulb: Since the node order is more important than the specific rank values,
-a post-processing step to map nodes to that order can be added to the algorithm as:
+a post-processing step has been added throught the wrapping expression
+``ordered_ranker = Ordinals(ordered_ranker)'' to output rank order.

 ### Rank Quality Evaluation